 PyTorch

-For this particular application, we will be using PyTorch implementation of MobileNet V3.
+For this particular application, we are using PyTorch implementation of MobileNet V3.

 Note: A huge thank you to the authors for the research and making the pre-trained models available under MIT License.